Home > Stinging Nettle Schnapps

 Or use the schnapps in tea, soups, sauces, stews - or any other dish where you would normally use fresh or dried stinging nettles.

-Excellent as appetizer or after-dinner drink.
+Excellent as appetizer or after-dinner drink - or turned into a liqueur.

 For best result, use fresh, young nettle stems with leaves.